Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto_secnumcloud/guide.en-gb.md

 - IP address ranges to preserve
 - Inter-VM communication flows (source/destination, port, protocol)

-This network design will be recreated in your OVHcloud HPC tenant using `vRack` and NSX-T.
+This network design will be recreated in your OVHcloud HPC tenant using NSX-T overlay segments.

 You can find more about network planning in [NSX-T - First steps](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-01-first-steps).

 For additional guidance from Zerto, refer to [Planning Your Installation](https://help.zerto.com/bundle/Install.VC.HTML/page/Planning_Your_Installation.htm){.external}.